Care for elderly people living at home is being underfunded by £513m, according to the latest estimate by the United Kingdom Home Care Association.

 Colin Angel, UKHCA’s policy director has said: ‘People who use home care services are already experiencing the consequences of unstable care markets.

-‘Underfunded home care is an urgent situation, which must not be allowed to continue.’Tags: care at home, funding care, home care
+‘Underfunded home care is an urgent situation, which must not be allowed to continue.’Tags: funding, home care